-The embryonic plant protected by an outer shell, formed when pollen fertilizes the female plant.
-Marijuana seeds are ready to plant and grow once they successfully germinate, or once the root has broken through the seed.
-They can be found in multiple forms; regular, feminized, and auto-flowering.
-Home growers of cannabis often choose to grow feminized seeds to ensure that the adult plant will be a flowering female.
+Cannabis seeds are ready to plant and grow once they successfully germinate or once the root has broken through the protective outer shell of the seed.
+Cannabis seeds are available in regular, feminized, and auto-flowering forms.
+Home growers of cannabis often choose feminized seeds to ensure that the adult plant will be a flowering female.

 As with all angiosperms, or flowering plants, cannabis produces seeds that contain all of the genetic information needed for growth and reproduction.
 When a seed is planted, the translation of this genetic material dictates each unique physical characteristic the mature plant will have.
 If these are desirable traits, like potency, smell, vigor, etc., a breeder can select for these through a long process of genetic stabilization through generations, which eventually leads to the creation of a cultivar, or strain.

 Anatomy of a cannabis seed

 Cannabis seeds are about the size of a peppercorn, ovular in form, and pointed on each end with a ridge that transverses longitudinally on only one side from tip to tip.
 It is this ridge that opens up during germination.
-The other side opposite to the ridge is rounded.
+The opposite side is rounded.
 The body of the seed is brown, but underdeveloped and unfertilized seeds can have an off-white color and are typically smaller in size.

 The body of a marijuana seed is spotted or striped, most commonly with light brown specks, but some varieties of cannabis can have red or yellow markings.
 Plant embryos are contained within seeds and house all cells that will eventually differentiate into leaves, roots, and stems.
 Embryos, found within the reproductive organs, are protected by an outer envelope called the pericarp.
 Crucial components of the plant embryo are the cotyledons, the first leaves to appear from the seed, and the radicle, which develops into the primary root.
 Once the seed germinates and begins its growth into a mature plant, special structures called root caps protect the growing tips of the plant.